bbauska/ufo-mcdonald/README.md

 aware are still in process of being checked in one way or another.
 To summarize, I do have the impression that we ought to have more valid UFO photos than the small number of which I am aware.

-IF UFOs ARE REAL, SHOULDN'T THEY PRODUCE SOME REAL PHYSICAL EFFECTS?
+<h2 id="ch15">IF UFOs ARE REAL, SHOULDN'T THEY PRODUCE SOME REAL PHYSICAL EFFECTS?</h2>
 Again, the answer is that they do.
 There are rather well-authenticated cases spanning a wide variety of "physical effects."
 Car-stopping cases are one important class.
 UFOs have repeatedly been associated with ignition failures and light-failures of cars and trucks which came near UFOs or near which the UFOs moved.
 I would estimate that one could assemble a list of four or five dozen such instances from various parts of the world.
 Interference with radios and TV receptions have been reported many times in connection with UFO sightings.
 There are instances where UFOs have been reported as landing, and after departure, holes in the ground, or depressions in sod or disturbed vegetation patterns have been described.
 In many such instances, the evident reliability of the witnesses is high, the likelihood of hoax or artifice small.
 A limited number of instances of residues left behind are on record, but these are not backed up by meaningful laboratory analyses, unfortunately.
 A physical effect that does not typically occur under conditions where the description of events might seem to call for it, relates to sonic booms.
 Although there are on record a few cases where fast-moving UFOs were accompanied by explosive sounds that might be associated with sonic booms, there are far more instances in which the reported velocity corresponded to supersonic speeds, yet no booms were reported.
-A small fraction of these can be rationalized by noting that the reporting witnesses were located back within the "Mach cone" of the departing UFO;
-but this will not suffice to explain away the difficulty.
+A small fraction of these can be rationalized by noting that the reporting witnesses were located back within the "Mach cone" of the departing UFO; but this will not suffice to explain away the difficulty.
 One feels that if UFOs are solid objects, capable of leaving depressions in soil or railroad ties when they land, and if they can dash out of sight in a few seconds (as has been repeatedly asserted by credible witnesses), they should produce sonic booms.
-This remains inexplicable; one can only lamely speculate that perhaps there are ways of eliminating sonic booms that we have not yet discovered;
-perhaps the answer involves some entirely different consideration.
+This remains inexplicable; one can only lamely speculate that perhaps there are ways of eliminating sonic booms that we have not yet discovered; perhaps the answer involves some entirely different consideration.

 If we include among "physical effects" those that border on the physiological, then there appear to be many odd types.
 Repeatedly, tingling and numbness have been described by witnesses who were close to UFOs; in many